- About Stanford

 The Department of Athletics offers 36 varsity sports—20 for women, 16 for men.
 (Sailing is a co-ed sport.)
 Also offered are 26 club sports.
 Stanford offers 300 athletic scholarships.
 About 900 student participate in intercollegiate sports.
 Fifty three percent are men, and 47 percent are women.
-Stanford scholar-athletics have earned 151 NCAA Postgraduate Scholarships—a national best.
+Stanford scholar-athletics have earned 153 NCAA Postgraduate Scholarships—a national best.

 |Women’s Varsity Sports||Men’s Varsity Sports|